I'm an avid nature-lover who is interested in self-sufficiency. I have created both vegetable gardens and root cellars.

 This article shows step-by-step how it was designed and constructed, from the planning stage to the final result, including information on drainage, ventilation, and insulation.

-I'll explain the mistakes I made and how they were corrected (or how I learned to live with them!).
+I'll explain the mistakes I made and how they were corrected (or, in some instances, how I learned to live with them).

 Planning the Root Cellar

 I spent many hours researching and planning before I decided what type of root cellar to build and where to put it.
 And then spent some more time designing it.
 I relied heavily on information from the book Root Cellaring by Mike and Nancy Bubel and also did some research on the Internet.